kkanto/TestSonar5/README.md

-# TestSonar5
+# gradle_template
-This is TestSonar5
+This is testow2o12345